-ACTIVITY DESCRIPTION GOAL A. Meet with Interested Parties In FY 21-22, we focused on scheduling meetings and developing relationships with municipalities, community-based organizations, and regional watershed management agencies.
-In FY 22-23, while continuing the broader engagement efforts from FY 21-22, we began also contacting neighborhood councils.
-We contacted 37 neighborhood councils and gave presentations on the SCWP to 11 of them.
-15 presentations to interested parties In FY 23-24, we will continue cultivating relationships with the neighborhood councils we contacted in FY 22-23 as well as pursue engagement opportunities with elected officials, community-based organizations, non-profits, business associations, and municipalities.
-The focus of this outreach will be on forming relationships with interested parties that will help the CSMB WASC better understand the evolving needs of our communities as well as identify promising projects or strategic partnership opportunities that serve the goals of the SCWP.
-Our goal will be to give 15 presentations to interested parties throughout the year.
-B. Conduct a Community Needs Survey We will continue to distribute the community needs survey in both English and Spanish via community events, interested party meetings, the Heal the Bay website, and our quarterly newsletter.
-To share insights about community needs with the CSMB WASC, we will share findings from the survey via periodic presentations to the WASC and in our quarterly reporting.
-150 survey responses from community members 4 survey reports included in quarterly reports C. Attend Community We will continue to attend events such as community convenings, local workshops, or community cleanups throughout 24 events
+ACTIVITY DESCRIPTION GOAL A. Meet with Interested Parties In FY 23-24, we focused on scheduling meetings and developing relationships with municipalities, community-based organizations, and regional watershed management agencies.
+We gave over 15 presentations to a variety of interested parties.
+For FY 24-25, we will continue cultivating relationships and pursuing engagement opportunities with new elected officials, community-based organizations, non-profits, local coalitions, Departments of City Planning, Departments of Community Services, and Departments of Parks and Recreation.
+The focus of this outreach will be on forming relationships with potentially interested parties that will help the CSMB WASC better understand the evolving needs of our communities as well as identify promising projects or strategic partnership opportunities that serve the goals of the SCWP.
+Our goal will be to engage 20 interested parties through outreach efforts such as meetings, presentations and/or information sharing throughout the year.
+Outreach to 20 interested parties Including 10 presentations B. Conduct a Community Needs Survey We will continue to distribute the community needs survey in both English and Spanish via community events, interested party meetings, the Heal the Bay website, and our quarterly newsletter.
+To share insights about community needs with the CSMB WASC, we will share findings from the survey via periodic presentations to the WASC and in our quarterly reporting (when we receive a significant quantity of new responses in the Watershed Area).
+150 survey responses from community members 1-2 survey reports included in quarterly reports (when there is a sufficient amount of new data)